BHFock/git-cl/docs/tutorial.md

 ```

 - Stages all tracked files from the changelist.
 - Only files already tracked by Git will be staged.
-Untracked files are ignored unless you add them with `git add` first.
+Untracked files ([??]) in the changelist are safely ignored and remain untracked unless you add them with `git add` first.
 - Changelist is deleted after staging.

 #### Example